 It’s official.
 As of Saturday, I will officially be a non-smoker.

-I’ve been smoking on and off since I was 16, and while I’ve quit before, it’s never lasted more than few years.
+I’ve been smoking on and off since I was 16, and while I’ve quit before, it’s never lasted more than a few years.
 I think a big reason for that is because smoking becomes such a satisfying routine.

-A goodness knows that I thrive on routines.
+And goodness knows that I thrive on routines.